Dealing with I2C devices on Linux

 i2cdump can be useful for reverse-engineering, or combined with i2c-stub-from-dump to simulate a device on a system where the target device is not available.
 More about this later.

 It is worth mentioning that there is yet another tool, called i2ctransfer, that can be used to send multiple I2C messages as a single transfer.
 I have used it a couple of times for very specific devices (mainly EEPROMs) to send multiple messages at once, but I must say that the command structure is complex, impossible to remember, and the chances of messing up are not negligible.
 If you want to give it a try anyway, read man i2ctransfer carefully, especially the examples at the end.
 If your operations from userspace start getting complex, a simple program with a couple of system calls is usually more flexible, and you will know better what you are doing.
 Don’t worry, I will show you an example at the end of this article.
-Anyway, I will show you an example.
+Anyway, let’s run the command once.
 To read 2 consecutive registers (our beloved WHO_AM_I and AV_CONF), you will send a write message with the register address, followed by two read messages:

 This was achieved thanks to the auto-increment feature, and if you try the same with 0x0f, you will read 0xbc twice.
 In the end, the auto-increment was indeed relevant!